 In finance and operations, both commercial/organizational customers and consumers/end users are mastered in a single table that is named CustTable (CustCustomerV3Entity), and they are classified based on the Type attribute.
 (If Type is set to Organization, the customer is a commercial/organizational customer, and if Type is set to Person, the customer is a consumer/end user.)
 The primary contact person information is handled through the SMMContactPersonEntity table.
+Customers may be grouped into Parties by setting the ???Parent Party??
+Field.
+The current Visibility Use Cases only require one level of Parent Parties be associated with the customer.

 In Dataverse, commercial/organizational customers are mastered in the Account table and are identified as customers when the RelationshipType attribute is set to Customer.
 Both consumers/end users and the contact person are represented by the Contact table.
 To provide a clear separation between a consumer/end user and a contact person, the Contact table has a Boolean flag that is named Sellable.